 To learn more about becoming a Habitat for Humanity volunteer, please visit http://www.iowavalleyhabitat.org/help-us-build.html.

 Inside Out Reentry Community is currently seeking volunteer mentors (especially male mentors) to provide social, emotional, and practical support to citizens who are reentering society after being incarcerated.
 Mentors correspond, through letters, with an incarcerated individual who will be reentering the community to listen, provide non-judgmental support, and offer companionship.
 Mentors form meaningful friendships and help returning citizens overcome barriers, increase their confidence, and reach their goals.

 Virtual training is provided, and because mentorship is done through letter correspondence, volunteers can mentor from home.
 To learn more about becoming a Reentry Mentor, please visit https://www.insideoutreentry.com/volunteer-with-inside-out-reentry/.
-To apply to become a Reentry volunteer, please visit this link.

 Johnson Historical Society (JCHS)

 JCHS is a private, non-profit group committed to serving the public by furthering an appreciation of the historical and cultural heritage of the Johnson County community.
 JCHS relies on skilled, motivated, and enthusiastic interns to assist with programs, collections, exhibits, and many other areas.

 To learn more about becoming a JCHS volunteer, please visit https://johnsoncountyhistory.org/programs-and-events/volunteer/.

 Oaknoll Retirement Residence is looking for friendly volunteers to visit with their residents.
 Volunteers would participate in one-to-one conversations and activities with Oaknoll residents, providing opportunities for engagement, interaction, and enjoyment for them.
 Activities may include having coffee, completing puzzles, reading, listening to music, and going for walks.